prince-kr-dev/helpdesk-system/README.md

   - Displays key statistics like total tickets, status distribution, and performance summaries

 - 📝 **New Ticket Submission**
-  - Users can create new tickets by providing a subject, description, and priority
+  - Users can create new tickets by providing a subject, description, and priority etc.

 - 📁 **My Tickets**
   - Users can view and manage the tickets they have submitted